Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Sparse approximation via structured SDPs

-The LP is sparse because the functions $w^r,v^r$ only depend on $x_{I_r}$ instead of $x$.
-For the corresponding SDP we choose the SOS multiplier to only depend on the variables $x_{I_r}$.
+For the corresponding SDP tightening of (\ref{LP:MPIDualSparse}), we choose the SOS multiplier to only depend on the variables $x_{I_l}$.

-\begin{remark} We have summed the corresponding inequalities of the LP (\ref{LP:RoAFiniteTimeDual}) for the subsystems.
-This has the advantage that the set of feasible points for the LP (and the corresponding SDP) is larger.
-On the other hand it enforces less structure on the feasible points.
+\begin{remark} For a feasible point $(w_1,v_1,w_2,v_2,\ldots,w_m,v_m)$ of (\ref{LP:MPIDualSparse}) the pairs $(w_j,v_j)$ do not need to be feasible points for the LP (\ref{LP:MPIDual}) for the subsystem $x_{I_j}$.
+Hence (\ref{LP:MPIDualSparse}) enforces less structure compared to simultaneously solving the LP (\ref{LP:MPIDual}) for each of the subsystems.
+On the other hand, the LP (\ref{LP:MPIDualSparse}) is a tightening of the LP (\ref{LP:MPIDual}) because it restricts to a sparse class of feasible points.
 This can potentially hamper convergence of the approximations.
-This undesirable property can be avoided by intersecting with the approximations coming from the fully decoupled approach; this is formally stated in Theorem~\ref{thm:BossFix}. \end{remark}
+By intersecting with the approximations coming from the fully decoupled approach we avoid this undesirable property; this is formally stated in Theorem~\ref{thm:BossFix}. \end{remark}

-Similar to the set constructed by the decoupling based on the SDP hierarchy in (\ref{eq:Superlevelset}) we can construct a superset of the ROA based on feasible sets for the sparse LP (\ref{LP:RoAFiniteTimeDualSparse}).